Video games in India: Bans on online wagering games

 The governments in several Indian states have imposed bans on online gaming which involve wagering money.
 In Andhra Pradesh in 2020, online gaming regulations were created in response to concerns about gamers resorting to suicide because of financial debts from gaming.
 In 2021, the Tamil Nadu government announced a ban (which was subsequently deemed unconstitutional by the Madras High Court) on online versions of games of skill like Chess, Trivia, Fantasy, Rummy and Poker.
 In Karnataka, a hub of the Indian tech industry, a ban on online betting games was also proposed in 2021.
 Karnataka's ban has been extended to online games that require users to pay an entry fee.
 Due to Karnataka’s importance in the Indian technology and gaming field, this ban has raised concerns about how it affects on the Indian gaming industry and triggered protests against it.
+On August 21, 2025, Indian government banned all fantasy sports games and other real money-based online games as they were considered online gambling.

 Piracy

-India has the most pirated games globally.
-Before India's game industry upsurge, mainstream video game publishers did not recognize India as a serious market.
-This led to the spread of pirated, secondhand, and knock-off cartridge games because international game companies had little control in India.
+India is leading in having pirated video games in the world.
+While there are a section of hardcore gamers, there are still many gamers playing cartridge games on the TV and handheld game consoles.
+The continued use of game cartridges led to the proliferation of pirated, second hand and knock-offs ones to meet the needs of a diverse range of consumers with different access to money and information.
+Pirated games were also an effect of mainstream video game publishers that did not recognize India as a serious market.
 The average consumer primarily played pirated games because of its low cost and the lack of access to original games.

-However, now that PC and console gaming are more popular in India and games on those platforms cannot be pirated, piracy rates have been steadily decreasing.
-Now, many people prefer original games because of its access to software updates and different game modes.
+With a piracy rate of software and consoles of over 80% and a penetration rate of PC still low, India's video game market has long lagged behind the rest of world, publishers and distributors of video games are struggling to find their place.

+This delay is also explained by the fact that the country has traditionally never had a real culture of gaming.
+However, this situation is changing for since past few years due to the increase in the average income of Indians and the increasing interest in internet and entertainment.